rorydunn/themusetest/README.md

 ### To run the application locally:

-1. Clone this repo
+1. Clone or download this repository.
-2. From within the project root run:
+2. From within the repository root run:
 > docker-compose up -d

 3. Visit your site running at localhost port 80

 ### To run the application in AWS:

-1. Clone this repo
+1. Clone or download this repository.
-2. From within the project root run:
+2. From within the repository root run:
 > _____________

 3. Visit your site running at __________